The Ultimate Guide to Blackout Tents

 Outdoor Revolution Tents with darkened bedrooms

-When it comes to Outdoor Revolution’s tents, they use what they call ‘twilight fabric’ to help cut out exterior light when you want to sleep a little longer.
+When it comes to the ‘blackout tent’ discussion, Outdoor Revolution tents use what they call ‘twilight fabric’ to help cut out exterior light when you want to sleep a little longer.
+This material is an exclusive feature within the Outdoor Revolution tent range that helps to make sleeping areas up to 70% darker (than previous models) for a better night’s sleep for everyone.

 Leave a Reply